 Measuring Sound Waves

-So why is it that a piano and violin can produce soundwaves that have the exact same frequency and amplitude and yet sound different to one another?
+So why is it that a piano and violin can produce soundwaves that have the exact same frequency and amplitude and yet sound different from one another?
 This is because the waves they produce are not identical, even if they are similar in frequency and amplitude.
 Any given instrument will make many different soundwaves at a given time.
-There is a main wave that has a certain pitch and amplitude to it, and this main wave is referred to as the fundamental.
-Over the fundamental there are waves referred to as overtones and harmonics, which are made out of higher pitched sounds with a frequency that is many times higher than the fundamental frequency.
+There is the main wave that has a certain pitch and amplitude to it, and this main wave is referred to as the fundamental.
+Over the fundamental, there are waves referred to as overtones and harmonics, which are made out of higher-pitched sounds with a frequency that is many times higher than the fundamental frequency.

-Due to these facets of soundwaves, every instrument has their own unique combination of harmonics and frequencies referred to as a timbre.
+Due to these facets of soundwaves, every instrument has its own unique combination of harmonics and frequencies referred to as a timbre.
 This means that even very similar instruments have their own unique sound profile.
-The amplitude of the waves produced by a certain instrument also shifts in unique ways over a period of time, higher pitched noises frequently dissolve quicker and die off than lower tones.
+The amplitude of the waves produced by a certain instrument also shifts in unique ways over a period of time, higher-pitched noises frequently dissolve quicker and die off than lower tones.